-Here at VIRTUATel, we believe in the Voice of the Customer, which is no great surprise, given that it’s a VIRTUATel trademark!
+Here at VIRTUATell, we believe in the Voice of the Customer, which is no great surprise, given that it’s a VIRTUATell trademark!
 But just what is it?
 And how can it help you?

 What is the Voice of the Customer?

 The Voice of the Customer might seem like a simple concept, but the act of listening can be a surprisingly technical process.

 At VIRTUATell, we mainly work with companies with a large national or international footprint, but for this article, let’s take it back to the street.
 Take a local record shop for example: the voice of their customer is likely to highlight that they like music – no surprises there.
 But further to that, that they will expect you to have lots of obscure records in stock, and might even go as far as to say they dislike popular music.
 Once a business hears that voice of the customer, they can plan their business accordingly.

 The analyst or business owner must try to identify as many things about the target audience as possible, and then order them in levels of importance.
 Whilst record shop customers might prefer low lighting, that’s not to be prioritised over getting hold of the latest releases!
 The hope is, of course, that with such useful data a business can create better tailored products and services, as well as perhaps expanding their target audience.

 This information can come from all different sources – and as we’ve discussed before, not all surveys are created equal!
 For quantity of data, a simple survey could be used – as part of an email newsletter, or even a text message.
 But for more in-depth answers, longer interviews can be done.
 There’s also the use of large scale demographic information, not collected on your own but perhaps via census information, which can give you info about the potential market in your area.

 What can the voice of the customer say?

 There are three main kinds of information gained through listening to the voice of the customer.